-During the reporting year, the Group audit committee reviewed the effectiveness of the risk management process, the effectiveness of internal audit and the effectiveness of the external audit process on behalf of the company.
-The committee has also separately considered the control environment and control activities which the Board can rely on for disclosures in the Annual Report.
+During the reporting year, the committee reviewed the effectiveness of the risk management process, the effectiveness of internal audit and the effectiveness of the external audit process on behalf of the Group.
+The committee has also separately considered the control environment and control activities which the Board can rely on for disclosures in the annual report and financial statements.

-In addition to the process outlined above, the Group is also subject to: independent external audits which were reported to the executive team and the committees; an extensive budget and target-setting process; a quarterly reporting and forecasting process reviewing performance against agreed objectives; appropriate delegated authority levels; established financial policies and procedures; and other risk management policies and procedures such as health and safety and environmental policies.
+In addition to the process outlined above, the Group is also subject to: independent external audits which were reported to the executive team and the committee; an extensive budget and target-setting process; a quarterly reporting and forecasting process reviewing performance against agreed objectives; appropriate delegated authority levels; established financial policies and procedures; and other risk management policies and procedures such as health and safety and environmental policies.